precice/precice.github.io/pages/docs/couple-your-code/couple-your-code-moving-or-changing-meshes.md

 ## Static reference domain

-preCICE supports static meshes, meaning dynamic meshes can still be emulated using node displacements as described by the Arbitrary-Lagrangian-Eulerian or ALE-methods.
+preCICE supports static meshes, meaning moving geometries can still be emulated using node displacements as described by the Arbitrary-Lagrangian-Eulerian or ALE-methods.

 Note that spatially aware mapping-schemes in preCICE work in the reference domain, not the physical domain.